laravel/docs/helpers.md

         return $attempt * 100;
     });

+For convenience, you may provide an array as the first argument to the `retry` function.
+This array will be used to determine how many milliseconds to sleep between subsequent attempts:

+    return retry([100, 200] function () {
+        // Sleep for 100ms on first retry, 200ms on second retry...
+    });

 To only retry under specific conditions, you may pass a closure as the fourth argument to the `retry` function: